 When you meet with your doctor, bring a list of all medications you take, including over-the-counter medications, vitamins and herbal supplements.
 Before your liver biopsy, you'll likely be asked to stop taking medications and supplements that can increase the risk of bleeding, including:

-- Aspirin, ibuprofen (Advil, Motrin, others) and certain other pain relievers
+- Aspirin, ibuprofen (Advil, Motrin IB, others) and certain other pain relievers

 - Blood-thinning medications (anticoagulants), such as warfarin (Coumadin)